running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 # Discord

 To engage with other players, report any problems, list your items for trade or check the release notes, you can join the Discord server.
+(Very good way to report people who are breaking game rules to mods and also a good way to get unbanned by pleading your case)

 [Join Discord](https://discord.gg/GerkX8BfYy)